 Make a list of topics to write about, starting with your customers’ top questions.

 Blog as often as you’d like, but choose a schedule that you can keep up with.
 Start with once or twice a month and see how that goes.
 When business gets busy it can be hard to find time to write your own blog.
 As with website content, you can always hire a professional copywriter to do this for you.

 Be sure you add a subscription widget to your website to invite visitors to opt-in for your newsletter (included with all GoDaddy websites; easily added to WordPress websites via plug-ins).
 This is how you’ll build a mailing list in a way that conforms to Australia’s spam laws.

 Each time you publish a new blog post, you can send it out to your subscribers via email.
 You can also automate your emails — for example, automatically sending a welcome email when someone subscribes or buys something in your online store.
-GoDaddy can help you set up and manage email marketing for your business (this tool is included with GoDaddy’s Website Builder and Online Store).
+GoDaddy can help you set up and manage email marketing for your business (this tool is included with GoDaddy’s Websites + Marketing and Online Store).

 Recap: Track, assess, improve

 - Submit your website to Google for indexing.

 - Claim your free Google My Business listing.